 It’s Possible That Your “Blockage” is Hearing Loss

-So you could be getting a bit antsy if a couple of days go by and you still have no clue what might be causing your blockage.
-A few days is normally enough time for your body to clear up any blockage.
-But the basic rule of thumb is that if things persist for more than a week or so, it might be a wise idea to come in for a consultation.
+So you could be getting a bit antsy if it’s been a day and you still have no clue what might be causing your blockage.
+But the basic rule of thumb is that if things persist, it might be a wise idea to come in for a consultation.
+And treat any sudden hearing loss as an emergency – seek out medical attention.

 Early signs of hearing loss can also feel like clogged ears.
 And as you probably understand from our other posts, neglected hearing loss can cause other health problems, especially over time.